Joshmantova/Data_science_job_market_analysis_project/README.md

 The first variable of interest was the length of the job description.
 I wanted to see if jobs that included senior in the title had longer or shorter descriptions than jobs that included junior in the title or jobs that didn't include either in the title.

 ![](imgs/linkedin_sen_or_not_length_descrip.png)

+As is shown in the graph, junior jobs had on average the shortest length of description.
+This was followed by senior level jobs and the longest descriptions tended to be jobs that didn't include senior or junior in the title.
+The graph shows that these three categories of jobs have different lengths of descriptions, but the question still remains as to whether these differences are big enough to be considered 'real' differences.
+In other words, we still don't know if these differences are real or if they are likely due to error.

+A one way ANOVA was used to test the hypothesis that there are differences in average description length between the three groups (senior, junior, and neither).
+The omnibus ANOVA model was non-significant, *F*(2, 3148) = 1.47, *p* = 0.23.